rayid-mojumder/GaN_Point_Defect_Investigation_with_DFT_VASP-PyDefect/With_defect_GaN_DFT_VASP_Slurm_PyDefect/Step_By_Step_GaN_Point_Defects_using_DFT_in_VASP-PyDefect.md

 cp POSCAR -r ../dielectric
 ```
 ## Step-6: Band, DOS, and Dielectric calculation of the relaxed Unit cell
 We then calculate the band structure (BS), density of states (DOS), and dielectric constants.
 In the defect calculations, the BS is used for determining the valence band maximum (VBM) and conduction band minimum (CBM), while the dielectric constant, or a sum of electronic (or ion-clamped) and ionic dielectric tensors, is needed for correcting the defect formation energies.

 Band calculation:
 ```
 cd ../band
-vise vs -t band -d ../structure_opt cd ../structure_opt sbatch run.slurm vise plot_band
+vise vs -uis ENCUT 520.0 -t band -d ../structure_opt cd ../structure_opt sbatch run.slurm
+vise plot_band